-- 4.32.
-A qualified expert is an individual who, by virtue of certification by appropriate boards or societies, professional licence, or academic qualifications and experience, is duly recognized as having expertise in a relevant field of specialization, for example medical physics, radiation protection, occupational health, fire safety, quality management or any relevant engineering or safety speciality [23]. - 4.33.
+4.32.
+A qualified expert is an individual who, by virtue of certification by appropriate boards or societies, professional licence, or academic qualifications and experience, is duly recognized as having expertise in a relevant field of specialization, for example medical physics, radiation protection, occupational health, fire safety, quality management or any relevant engineering or safety speciality [23].

+4.33.
 The operating organization should consult with one or more qualified experts on matters relevant to radiation safety where such expertise is needed.
 The intent of this consultation is to assist the organization in meeting regulatory requirements and developing or improving protection and safety.

-WORKERS AND OTHER PERSONS USING RADIATION SOURCES IN RESEARCH AND EDUCATION protection [23].
-In the context of this Safety Guide, the term 'worker' should be taken to include administrative, academic and research workers (e.g. postdoctoral research fellows) employed by the research or educationed facility.
-It also includes contract cleaners, as well as visiting academic and research workers employed by other universities undertaking collaborative research.
-In addition to the recognized rights and duties recognized in relation to occupational radiation protection, Requirement 28 of GSR Part 3 [1] specifies special arrangements for the protection and safety of female workers and for persons under 18 years of age undergoing training.
+WORKERS AND OTHER PERSONS USING RADIATION SOURCES IN RESEARCH AND EDUCATION

+4.34.
+A worker is defined as any person who works, whether full time, part time or temporarily, for an employer and who has recognized rights and duties in relation to occupational radiation protection [23].
+In the context of this Safety Guide, the term 'worker' should be taken to include administrative, academic and research workers (e.g. postdoctoral research fellows) employed by the research or educational facility.
+It also includes contract cleaners as well as visiting academic and research workers employed by other universities undertaking collaborative research.
+In addition to the rights and duties recognized in relation to occupational radiation protection, Requirement 28 of GSR Part 3 [1] specifies special arrangements for the protection and safety of female workers and for persons under 18 years of age undergoing training.